Edmonton DJ duo is set to play at Las Vegas dance music festival

 Two Edmonton DJs have been selected to perform at the Electric Daisy Carnival (EDC), one of the largest dance music festivals in Las Vegas.

-David Assaly and Adam Weimann – who formed the DJ group Joluca – are born and raised Edmontonians and have been playing together for seven years when they received the news about their performance at EDC.
+David Assaly and Adam Weimann formed the DJ group Joluca and have been playing together for seven years.

 Assaly told CTV News Edmonton that the journey to perform at one of the most recognized dance festivals in Las Vegas didn't come easy for them, especially working with Weimann who moved to Los Angeles a few years ago.